maialenz/WetPaws/TESTING.md

+## USER STORIES

-As a visiting user I want to:
+- As a visiting user I want to:
     - Find out what the company is about.
     - Easily visualize and understand what services the company offers.
     - Be able to use and book one or more services the company has to offer.